peroxy/starsky-mail/README.md

  Starsky mail is a service for sending verification and invite emails.
  The service is used by [starsky-backend](https://github.com/peroxy/starsky-backend) application.

 It uses RabbitMQ for orderly email processing and a .NET 5.0 REST API is used to send messages to queues.
+The API is located inside project called **StarskyMail.Queue.Api**.

-Queues get consumed by .NET 5.0 background worker.
+Queues get consumed by .NET 5.0 background worker inside project called **StarskyMail.Queue.Consumer**.

+Common RabbitMQ queue components and classes are located inside class library **StarskyMail.Queue**.

 ## Requirements

 ### Development
 - [docker](https://docs.docker.com/get-docker/)
 - [docker-compose](https://docs.docker.com/compose/install/) (at least 3.3 version support)
+- (_optional for debugging purposes_) [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0)

 ## Local Development
 Please note that this has only been tested with docker on Ubuntu 20.04.